 No matter what time of year you visit, the historic center of Alberobello is almost guaranteed to be busy, being one of the most popular places to visit in Puglia.
 In order to really see the best of Alberobello, try staying overnight.
 Not only can you experience staying in a trulli, but you’ll also be able to wander through the town during the quieter evening when the whole place is beautifully lit up with little rows of fairy lights, and again in the glow of the early morning sun before the hoards of day trippers descend upon the small town.
 It’s definitely one of the best towns to stay in Puglia.

 How to do it: Book your overnight stay with Trulli e Puglia who offer charming and spacious private trullis right in the historic center.
+A great way to explore is on this Alberobello walking tour (includes olive oil tasting).
 Fun fact: staying overnight in a trulli in Puglia took me back to that time I lived in a cave for 3 months in the Loire Valley, France.

 Taste Puglia wine Primitivo in Alberobello

 Primitivo is a Puglia wine you’ve probably never heard of but then Italy does tend to keep its best wines to itself (case in point: Italy’s premium Prosecco doesn’t make it onto supermarket shelves.
 You can read about my trip to Prosecco here.)
 A deep, intense red wine, thick with tannins, Primitivo is lightened by the natural sweetness of the red grapes grown in the Puglia region.
 While it’s possible to taste Primitivo throughout Puglia, I did a great, informal tasting in Enoteca Tholos in Alberobello.
 Bonus: Primitivo Puglia has recently become available in some UK supermarkets.

 Explore the caves of Grotte di Castellana